BitBoxSwiss/bitbox02-api-js/README.md

 ## Integration

-To enable communication from the browser to the BitBox02, the [BitBoxBridge](https://github.com/digitalbitbox/bitbox-bridge) needs to be installed and running.
+To enable communication from the browser to the BitBox02, either:
+  - WebHID needs to be supported by the browser, e.g. Chrome
+  - or the [BitBoxBridge](https://github.com/digitalbitbox/bitbox-bridge) needs to be installed and running

 When integrating the BitBox02 into your application, your domain needs to be whitelisted in the BitBoxBridge.
 To do so, please submit a Pull Request or an Issue in the [bitbox-bridge](https://github.com/digitalbitbox/bitbox-bridge) repository.